 Restorative justice focuses on making amends and repairing relationships when harm occurs through collaborative decision-making involving the people affected.
 Relationships are rebuilt and the community is stronger when victims, affected parties, offenders, and community members have a role in addressing crimes and issues that affect our safety and well-being.
 Restorative justice accesses the wisdom of the people most impacted and often rebuilds trust when it is destroyed.

-Currently more than 25 community volunteers are integral to the following South Burlington Community Justice Center programs:
+Currently more than 20 community volunteers are integral to the following South Burlington Community Justice Center programs:

-Victim Support: The SB CJC and community volunteers provide support to victims of criminal cases referred to the CJC.
+- Connected to RJ Panels: The SB CJC and community volunteers provide support to victims of criminal cases referred to the CJC.
 Victims have the opportunity to meet with those who committed the crime, talk about how the crime affected them, and request action from the offender to repair the harm that occurred.

 The SB Community Justice Center is located above the SB Police Department at 19 Gregory Drive.

-Lisa Bedinger, CJC Coordinator, can be reached at 846-4215 or email@example.com.
+Josef Lavanway, CJC Director, can be reached at 846-4215 or email@example.com.